Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: The automaton

-This tridiagonal form is much more tractable than writing out the full matrices, and it is interesting to work with matrices of matrices.
-However, the Jordan form of $T$ is most easily determined using the Kronecker sum expression for $T$.
+This tridiagonal form is much more tractable than writing out the full matrices, and it will prove useful for computing powers of $T$.

-The Kronecker sum formula helps to find the Jordan form of $T_n$.
-One can first transform the two $A_n$'s in the Kronecker sum into their Jordan form, and sum these.
+To find the Jordan form of $T_n$, one can first transform the two $A_n$'s in the Kronecker sum into their Jordan form.
+Taking the Kronecker sum of these matrices gives a simplified matrix that is conjugate to $T_n$.
 The Kronecker sum of two matrices in a block diagonal form, with $n$ and $m$ blocks respectively can be changed (by rearranging the rows and columns) into a matrix of block diagonal form with $nm$ blocks, the Kronecker sums of all pairs of one block from each matrix.
-Thus, if $A$'s Jordan form has $n$ blocks, $T$ will have $n^2$ blocks.
-These blocks are not in Jordan form, though.
+Thus, if $A$'s Jordan form has $n$ blocks, $T$ will have $n^2$ blocks (not necessarily in Jordan form).

-To find the cycle length of $T$ we now need to decompose each of these blocks into Jordan form, or at least find the eigenvalues and the size of the largest block of each, according to Theorem \ref{thm:PeriodsFromJN}.
-The Kronecker sum of two Jordan blocks with eigenvalues $\mu$ and $\theta$ has just one eigenvalue, $\mu+\theta$, because of the fact that the eigenvalues of $L\oplus B$ are the sums of all combinations of eigenvalues of $L$ and $B$ (see \cite{schacke}), where $L$ and $B$ are matrices.
-This result does not determine the cycle length; although there is only one eigenvalue, there can be more than one Jordan block.
-The sizes of the Jordan blocks follow very interesting rules when the matrices are defined over fields of finite characteristic.
-We will discuss the size of the largest block using a simple method, first for the cases that arise in the problem of the $\Phi$ and $\sigma$n automata and then in more generality to put the result in context.
-The full Jordan decomposition has been found previously \cite{norman,barry} but we give a simple geometrical argument for the case of finding just the sizes of the largest Jordan blocks.
+To find the cycle length of $T$ we now need to understand the Jordan form of these blocks.
+The Kronecker sum of two Jordan blocks with eigenvalues $\mu$ and $\theta$ has just one eigenvalue, $\mu+\theta$, because the eigenvalues of $L\oplus B$ are the sums of all combinations of eigenvalues of $L$ and $B$ (see \cite{schacke}).
+It may consist of more than one Jordan block, however~\cite{norman,barry}.
+In order to find the cycle length of $T$ it will be necessary to find the size of the largest block, as this determines its cycle length (by Theorem \ref{thm:PeriodsFromJN}).